Sri Chinmoy Canberra Trail Series

 The “Ainslie Amble” short course commences on the road behind the large green metal gate at the South-Eastern end of Phillip Ave, Hackett.
 Head northwest along the main track , past a mobile phone tower on your left, then veer left onto the Ainslie Houses Track proper, parallel to a storm water drain on your right.
 After almost 1 km (0.97) turn right onto a single track leading down into a gully and up, then turn right again (0.99) onto the narrow track following the top of the levee.
 Continue along the levee behind the houses of Duffy St, Ainslie.
 At 1.87, continue straight between a large rock and a metal barrier, then turn right at the fork in front of a large tree, and immediately right again to cross the concrete footbridge (1.90).
 After the bridge, turn left onto the faint single track to the finish.

-8.3km course – the "Majura Meander"
+8.3km course

-The “Majura Meander” starts on the road behind the large green metal gate at the South-Eastern end of Phillip Ave, Hackett.
+The middle distance race starts on the road behind the large green metal gate at the South-Eastern end of Phillip Ave, Hackett.
 Head east along the main track (Hancocks Rd – 0.32), continuing uphill past the Hackett Houses Track on your left and the powerlines overhead.
 After 920 metres, nearing the top of the rise, turn left onto a single track, dipping then slightly rising towards Hackett Hill, then after only 60 metres, turn left again onto another single track heading into the bush (0.98).
 Here you join with the Ainslie Amble long course route.

 This single track meanders for 340 metres until you come under the powerlines (a recurring feature of this course), where you turn right (1.32) and dip.
 After only 30 metres, immediately after crossing a small concrete causeway, turn left again into the bush (1.35) on another single track, then veer right after only a further 30 metres (1.38).
 Follow this track for 600 metres through the trees, veering right at the next 4-way intersection (1.98), then right again at the blue metal road 80 metres further along (2.06).
 60 metres along this road, turn left off this main track, under the powerlines (2.12).
 Cross a (usually dry) water course, and look for a faint single track on the right 50 metres later (2.17).
 Follow this signposted track, parallel with the (dry) creek bed on your right.